Welcome Teachers, Counselors, Advisers, & Community Organizations!

 On this page

-The Allen School wants to make sure that you can provide accurate and up-to-date advising to your students who may be applying to our program.
+The Allen School is excited to offer multiple ways for your school to engage with us!
+In the School Visit Opportunities section of this page, you can learn all about inviting us to your school or program or bringing students to campus!
+We also want to make sure that you can provide accurate and up-to-date advising to your students who may be applying to our program.
 The best way to learn more about the admissions pathways is by visiting our Direct-to-Major (High School Student) or Transfer Student pages.
 On this site, you can learn about the differences between application pathways and any recent changes to our admissions processes.
-The Allen School is excited to offer multiple ways for your school to engage with us!
-In the School Visit Opportunities section of this page, you can learn all about inviting us to your school or program or bringing students to campus!

 School Visit Opportunities

 We are so glad that you are interested in scheduling a school visit with us!
 This section outlines the types of opportunities that we are currently able to offer but if you have an idea for something that is not listed, please let us know and we will do our best to accommodate it if we have the capacity to do so.
-Please reach out to firstname.lastname@example.org with any questions!
+School visits are hosted by the Undergraduate Diversity & Access team and our mission is to attract and educate the next generation of outstanding computer scientists and computer engineers who reflect the many dimensions of diversity in Washington State.
+While we will accommodate as many visit requests as we can, our priority is for schools and groups that serve students from backgrounds that are underrepresented in computing.
+Please reach out to email@example.com with any questions!

 Request a Visit